marvin-raf/codequiz/backend/app/packages/courses/wiki.md

 **Responses**
 Status Code (201)

-Success response indicates the quiz has been created
+Created response indicates the quiz has been created

     {
         "quiz_id": 1